EYBlockchain/nightfall_3/README.md

 Send a `post` request to `http://localhost:9000/start` to start the merkle-tree's event filters for `NewLeaf` and `NewLeaves` events.
 Any 'new leaf' events will be picked up by the filters, and cause the new leaf data to be inserted into the mongodb.

-If you only have a single 'shield' contract from which leaf events are emitted, and you are not using multiple Merkle trees, you can ask Timber to start automatically by setting the environment variable `AUTOSTART` to the name of the contract that is emitting leaf events.
+You can ask Timber to start automatically by setting the environment variable `AUTOSTART` to anything that is truthy.
 This is useful when you are deploying another Timber instance to an already-running ZKP solution.
+In this case, Timber will take contract (name, address, treeId) from its config file.
+Depending on your configuration, not all of these may be needed.
+Often Timber can infer the contract address from build artefacts.

 ##### Update the merkle-tree database: